Learn to make an all-natural witch hazel + herbal liniment can be used for varicose veins, muscle pains, strains, and aches.

-This recipe comes from my new-favorite book, Heal Local by Dawn Combs.
-It’s a book centered around 20 homegrown or regionally sourced herbs that you can use to build a complete home apothecary.
+This recipe was kindly shared by Dawn Combs, author of the book, Heal Local.
+It’s a great book centered around 20 homegrown or regionally sourced herbs that you can use to build a complete home apothecary.

 Now, on to the recipe!